-As at 31st December 2022 the Company's RtC requirement mainly emanated from K-CMH- in accordance to the Company's business and activities.
-The Company was not in the position to replace its missing historical data with projected values as per Articles 17(2) and 20(3) of the IFR.
+As at 31st December 2023 the Company's RtC requirement emanated from K-CMH and K-COH in accordance to the Company's business and activities.
+The Company was not in the position to replace its missing historical data with projected values as per Articles 17(2) of the IFR.